aiverify-foundation/moonshot/docs/tutorial/cli/create_benchmark_tests.md

          To run the help example, enter:

             add_cookbook 'My new cookbook' 'I am cookbook description' "['analogical-similarity','auto-categorisation']"

+        Once you've created your cookbook, the tags and categories will automatically be filled in according to the selected recipe.

 4. View the newly created recipe or cookbook:
     - Enter: